 a family's journey through 1960s Berkeley

 When the Raysons leave D.C. for the gathering anarchy of Berkeley, each embraces the moment in a hippie paradise that’s fast becoming a cultural ground zero.
-As People’s Park fades away in a tear gas fog, young Alice feels an ambiguous freedom in the 1960s counterculture.
-She must find her way through a new world where street signs hang backward and there’s a bootleg candy called Orange Sunshine.
+As family and school fade away in a tear gas fog, young Alice feels an ambiguous freedom in the 1960s counterculture.
+Following the Summer of Love, she must find her way through a new world where street signs hang backward and there’s a bootleg candy called Orange Sunshine.

 “Playground Zero is an exceptional piece of literary fiction that puts Sarah Relyea in a league of her own.
 The characters are unique and authentic to the era and geography.” — Readers’ Favorite (5-star review)